mx1001/hardops_manual/docs/ssharpen.md

 ![header](img/banner.gif)

-### Ssharpen overview
+# Sharpen overview

+<iframe width="560" height="315" src="https://www.youtube.com/embed/cz5BgWqGYLA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Ssharpen does the following things.
+Sharpen does the following things.

 - set shading to smooth from flat
-- enables autosmooth / sets angle to 60
+- enables autosmooth / sets angle to 30/45/60
 - marks edges as crease / sharp / seam / bevel weight based off of sharp parameter.

 For more information on how ssharpen came about see [sharpening](sharpening.md).

-After using ssharpen there is a F6 menu where you can adjust parameters and make changes post operation.
+After using ssharpen there is a F9 menu where you can adjust parameters and make changes post operation.
 However this is antiquated and could possibly [crash in Blender 2.8](https://builder.blender.org/download).

-The classic F6 menu is shown below.
+F9 menu as well as noticiation is shown below.

 ![ssharpen](img/ssharpen/s12.png)